dmd-program/dmd-100/lessons/co-generative_design/pathway.md

   - What steps are you taking to procure these tools?
 4. **People**
   - Who encourages and supports your trajectory?
-  - Who tries to hold you back or is negative?
+  - Is there anyone who holds you back or is negative about your aspirations?
   - Can you identify communities of practice locally or virtually?
-  - Who can you ask for help, motivation, or advice?
+  - In an ideal world, who could you ask for help, motivation, or advice?
 5. **Events**
   - What events, conversations, internships,  or interactions need to take place?
 When?
   - What physical experiences will help you? (internships, research trips, etc.)

-## Part 2 - Learning Pathway: Statement of Intent

-Now that you have completed the questionnaire,

-1. Mission statement
-  - Rephrase your answer to Question 1 as a mission statement.
-2. Mapping your path
- - **Timeline:**
-    * Of your
- - Expected results

-3. Accountability
+6. **Accountability**
   - What or who will hold you accountable?
 Will you include a reward or disciplinary system?

-## Requirements:

-- Document standards
+## Part 2 - Write a Learning Strategy Document

-  - Format: `.doc`
-- Trajectory complexity:
-  - It should take a few months to a few years.
+Now that you have completed the questionnaire, use your answers to write a learning strategy document.

+1. **Statement of Intent**
+  - Rephrase your answer to **Subject Area** as a statement of intent.
+Example: "I intend to become...
+I will do this by..."
+  - Rewrite your other questionnaire responses in a few paragraphs to communicate the your learning pathway.
+  - The **_Statement of Intent_** must be a minimum of 300 words and no more than 500 words.
+2. **Pathway Schedule:**
+  - Estimate in a dated list form of the things you will need to acquire or accomplish.

+## Report In:

+1. Upload the your completed questionnaire as `questionnaire.doc` to box.psu.edu:
+2. Upload the `learning-strategy.doc` to box.psu.edu: